-A routine is invoked as a Java method if the routine's definition specifies a LANGUAGE clause of JAVA.
+A routine is called as a Java method if the routine's definition specifies a LANGUAGE clause of JAVA.
 An exact one-to-one matching of the data types and directions of each parameter, between the definition and the CALL, is required.

-If the Java method has a void return type, the INTO clause cannot be used because there is no value to return.
+If the Java method has a void return type, the INTO clause cannot be used because no value exists to return.

-A Java routine can return any data type in the "ESQL-to-Java data-type mapping table" on page 162.
-Note that this excludes List and Row.
+A Java routine can return any data type in the "ESQL-to-Java data-type mapping table" on page 171, excluding List and Row.